Swallowing exercises for stroke patients may help you overcome dysphagia, a post-stroke condition that makes it difficult to swallow.

 7. Effortful Swallow

 This exercise is one of the most functional swallowing exercises for stroke patients because it directly involves swallowing.
-That doesn’t make it any better than the rest, but it’s an important exercise.

 First, attempt to swallow, and then try to squeeze all the muscles involved as hard as you can.
 Be sure to put safety first when you attempt this.
 Repeat 10 times.